Addison Lee seeks appeal of court ruling over courier rights

 Like taxi app Uber, Addison Lee operates in the so-called “gig economy”, where most people are self-employed and entitled to only basic protections.
 Unions and some lawmakers argue they should receive rights such as the minimum wage and holiday entitlement.

-Addison Lee, best known for its fleet of professional cars, also has around 40 people operating as cycle couriers, among a total of 500 couriers, who transport luxury goods and time-sensitive documents such as contracts.
+Addison Lee, best known for its fleet of professional cars, also has around 40 people operating as couriers who transport luxury goods and time-sensitive documents such as contracts.

 On Thursday, Addison Lee said it would seek to appeal.